codepainters/LiveDesign/jtag_pcb/README.md

    pins: TMS - L21N, TCK - L24P, TDI - L21P, TDO - L17P.

- * pin 4 is pulled to `VCC` via 4k7 resistor, not sure what for, but it seems to be a good candidate for `VREF`
+ * pin 4 is pulled to `VCC` via 4k7 resistor, not sure what for, but it seemed to be a good candidate for `VREF`.
+Unfortunately, it doesn't work as is (at least with the cable I use), see below.

  * pins 15, 21 and 23 are shorted together, but it's irrelevant for us